anthonygiuliano/ubiquitous-lamp/README.md

 # ubiquitous-lamp
 Repo for hardis project based on lwc-recipies

-- main (will be related to Production org)
+- main (will be related to production org)
-	- preprod (will be related to PreProd org)
+	- preprod (will be related to pre-prod org)
-		- uat (will be related to UAT org)
+		- uat (will be related to uat org)
-			- integration (will be related to Integration org)
+			- integration (will be related to integration org)